-Auditing multifunction device use
+Logging multifunction device use

-MFD event logs, including metadata and shadow copies of documents printed, scanned or copied by users, can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.
-To facilitate such activities, MFD event logs should be captured and stored centrally.
+Centrally logging and analysing MFD events, including metadata and shadow copies of documents printed, scanned or copied by users, can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.

-Control: ISM-1855; Revision: 0; Updated: Jun-23; Applicability: All; Essential Eight: N/A Use of MFDs for printing, scanning and copying purposes, including the capture of shadow copies of documents, are logged.
+Control: ISM-1855; Revision: 1; Updated: Dec-23; Applicability: All; Essential Eight: N/A Use of MFDs for printing, scanning and copying purposes, including the capture of shadow copies of documents, are centrally logged.